-Last summer, I got a call from my cousin Caroline in San Francisco, Bay Area.
-Well she’s a mother of three wannabe rock band teens.
+I had a customer who is a mother of three wannabe rock band adolescent teens.
 She said, Andrew, I need your help- my weekends are forever ruined.
-Well, it turns out that her sons would invite their friends over the weekend and break hell lose with drums and guitars.
+Well, it turns out that her sons would invite their friends, other aspiring rock stars, over the weekend and break hell lose with drums and guitars.

-If you have noise problems, I’m sure you’ve tried whatever you can to block out the noises.
+If you have noise problems, I am sure you have tried whatever you can to block out the noises.
 Right?
-But I bet you didn’t realize that window soundproofing plays a major role in determining the noises that get in and out.
+But I bet you did not realize that window soundproofing plays a major role in determining the noises that get in and out.
 Right?

-Over the years, I’ve learned different techniques.
-I’ve been to New Zealand and Australia.
-It’s from these countries I discovered some fantastic green glue alternatives.
-To cut my long story short, I’ve learned of 10 different ways to soundproof windows that work.
-I bet you’ll find one that easies for you to implement and cheap as well.
+Over the years, I have learned different techniques.
+I have been to New Zealand and Australia.
+It is from these countries I discovered some fantastic green glue alternatives.
+To cut my long story short, I have learned of 10 different ways to soundproof windows that work.
+I bet you will find one that easies for you to implement and cheap as well.

 The answer is No.